Published

 • Statistical analysis using R

-• not enough data to analyze some subgroups individually
+• when there’s not enough data to analyze every subgroup of interest individually

 Figure 1.1: Palmer penguins